Training Program in Lung Science

 Principal Investigator: Jacob I. Sznajder

-The long-term goal of the Northwestern University’s Lung Sciences Training Program (NULSTP) is to encourage bright, enthusiastic, well-trained, academically-oriented MDs and PhDs to purse a career in Pulmonary Biology investigation.
+The long-term goal of the Northwestern University Lung Sciences Training Program (NULSTP) is to encourage bright, enthusiastic, well-trained, academically-oriented MDs and PhDs to pursue a career in Pulmonary Biology investigation.
 The trainees supported by our training grant focus their research efforts on the cellular and molecular pathophysiology of lung disease and the translation of these findings to the bedside.
 The trainees are provided with the scientific environment, didactic training and career development mentorship required to initiate a successful career in research.
 The training is fostering an environment for the acquisition of scientific skills, collaborative interactions and critical thinking required to pursue careers in pulmonary and critical care investigation.

 The training grant provides: 1).
-Stipend support for the development of MD, pre-doctoral and post-doctoral basic research scientists.
+Stipend support for the development of physician, pre-doctoral, and post-doctoral research scientists.
 2) Mentorship by senior investigators.
 3) The laboratory environment, training and supervision required for the development of independent investigators.
 4) The educational resources in the form of didactic courses, invited speakers and collaborative interactions that will foster the skills required for an independent research career.
 5) Administrative structure that will facilitate the trainee’s acquisition of independent extramural funding, faculty appointments and/or further training required to establish an independent academic career.
 6) Protected time from activities not directly related to research.